By Tim Byrnes

 It was an ugly game.

-Denver QB Bo Nix shook off two interceptions, and four 3-and-outs to start the game, to eat up the final 4:26 and preserve the NFL’s best record (8-2).
+Denver quarterback Bo Nix shook off two interceptions, and four 3-and-outs to start the game, to eat up the final 4:26 and preserve the NFL’s best record (8-2).

-Las Vegas RB Aston Jeanty had 60 yards rushing and a score to pace the Raiders offense, while CB Kyu Blu Kelly had two interceptions on defense, in a losing effort.
+Las Vegas’ Aston Jeanty had 60 yards rushing and a score to pace the Raiders offense, while Kyu Blu Kelly had two interceptions on defense, in a losing effort.

 Sunday:

-On the anniversary of the “Fall of the Berlin Wall”, Colts RB Jonathan Taylor treated Europe to what real American Football is like!
-Taylor rushed for a bruising 244 yards-3 td’s and added 3 rec-42 yards to completely dominate the Falcons defense.
+On the anniversary of the “Fall of the Berlin Wall”, Colts running back Jonathan Taylor treated Europe to what real American Football is like!
+Taylor rushed for a bruising 244 yards, 3 touchdowns and added 3 receptions for 42 yards to completely dominate the Falcons defense.

-The 8-2 Colts had an amazing 512 yards of offense but Atlanta had seven different Falcons sack Daniel Jones, forcing him to fumble three times, and had nine tackles-for-loss, keeping the game close.
+The 8-2 Colts had an amazing 512 yards of offense but Atlanta had seven sacks and forced Daniel Jones to fumble three times.
+They also had nine tackles-for-loss, keeping the game close.

 Atlanta has now lost four games in a row, which has the Rams watching closely, as a 2026 pick is predicated on Atlanta’s final record.
 The worse the Falcons finish, the higher the pick for the Rams, which stands at #11.